Bernardo de Monteagudo

 Bernardo de Monteagudo (1789–1825) was a political activist and revolutionary.
 He took part in the liberation struggles in South America, particularly in Argentina.

-He was born in Tucumán in Argentina, and was assassinated in Lima.
+He was born in Tucumán in Argentina, and was assassinated in Lima, Perú.

 He was most likely of mixed race, with ancestry which included African slaves.
 He was a key figure in the presence of Afrodescendants in the 18th and 19th centuries.